DOG / new pets

 A puppy is a lot like a little kid – easily distracted, but born to learn.

-When a pup is first born, its life is all about warm and furry mom.
+When a pup is first born, their life is all about a warm and furry mom.
 But puppies grow up fast.
-By the time your puppy’s three months old, think teenager, versus toddler.
+By the time your puppy is three months old, think of them as a teenager versus a toddler.
 Welcome to the juvenile phase, when their instincts are focused on the big wide world — seeing the sights and smelling the smells!

 Another effect of all those hormones on your growing pooch can be a phase of fearfulness.
 This is more common in larger breeds and tends to correspond with growth spurts.
 You may find your normally heroic sidekick a little on the anxious side or more protective around food, favorite toys, or territory.
 This is normal and may last up to a month.

 During the juvenile period, your pup soaks up information.
 The more you play, the more your pup learns.
 During this educational phase, stay away from games that encourage any aggressive actions.
 If you are wrestling or playing tug of war, your dog may get the idea that snapping, jumping on guests or other naughty behavior are all in good fun.
 He doesn’t know better.
 You do.
 So, just play nice.

 Check out our essentials shopping list to make sure you have everything you need to make your puppy’s new home perfect!